West Palm Beach Dentist Carlos Boudet, DDS DICOI

 I try to be optimistic in my thinking and I think that something good can always be found in everything.
 This publicity should make us (dentists) more aware of the need to tailoring our treatment to the individual patient and not tend to fall in a routine that may lead to unnecessary exposure to radiation.
 Dentists should use their judgement in determining how often x-rays need to be taken, as dental conditions are different for every person, and recommend these radiographs only as necessary for diagnosis and treatment of their patients.

 Dentists have always taken an important role in early cancer detection, since they are more likaly to see their patients more often than the physician.
+In order to increase awarenes of the importance of early detection of cancer, I have written an article in VOXXI, an internet based newspaper/blog site.
+Here is a copy of the article:

 As general dentists we see patients that are healthy, feel fine and may not go to see their physician unless they get sick.
 Many individuals do not realize the importance of regular visits to the dentist to help them stay healthy.